 The City's investment strategy is primarily passive.
-Given this strategy, the basis, or benchmark, used by the Investment Officer to determine whether market yields are being achieved shall be the 3 month or 6 month Treasury Bill or 1 or 2 year Treasury Note, whichever is closest to the weighted average maturity of the portfolio.
+Given this strategy, the basis, or benchmark, used by the investment officers to determine whether market yields are being achieved shall be the US Treasury Yield Curve, whichever series is closest to the weighted average maturity of the portfolio.